 Blameless root cause analysis

 Put a stop to scapegoating by methodically uncovering the root cause of problems.
 The “5 whys” technique is elegant and effective.
-Gather your team and start by asking “Why did this happen?”
+Gather your fellow employees and start by asking “Why did this happen?”
 Then brainstorm answers.
-When you’ve agreed on one, ask “Ok, why was that the case?” …and so on.
-By the time you’ve asked “why” 5 times, you’ve probably gotten to the heart of the issue.
+When you’ve agreed on one, ask “Okay, why was that the case?” …and so on.
+By the time you’ve asked “why” five times, you’ve probably gotten to the heart of the issue.

 Accountability without authority just isn’t fair.

-So you don’t trust your boss to give you the credit for your ideas or even listen with an open mind.
+So you don’t trust your toxic boss to give you the credit for your ideas or even listen with an open mind.
 Are there others you do trust?
-Next time you’re onto a winning idea, try a technique popularized by Pixel: share it with a handful of relevant peers and leaders (including your boss, because it would look blatantly subversive otherwise) and ask for feedback.
+Next time you’re on to a winning idea, try a technique popularized by Pixar: share it with a handful of relevant peers and leaders (including your boss, because it would look blatantly subversive otherwise) and ask for feedback.
 Let them know that, although they may not be deeply involved in executing on your idea, you value their opinion and would like for them to act as your brain trust throughout the project.

-I’m not saying trust issues run rampant at Pixel, by the way.
-Just that the technique can be really effective when you and your boss have a low-trust relationship.
+I’m not saying trust issues run rampant at Pixar, by the way.
+Just that the technique can be really effective when you have a low-trust relationship with a bad boss.

-Yes, holding up unfished work is scary.
-But the sooner you get feedback the easier it is to incorporate it.
+Yes, holding up unfinished work is scary.
+But the sooner you get feedback, the easier it is to incorporate it.

 Objectives and key results (OKRs)

 Before the start of each quarter, set one or two high-level objectives for yourself and identify measurable results you’ll see when you meet them.
 For example, an objective might be “improve customer loyalty.”
 The results might be things like “5% bump in positive brand mentions on social media” and “reduce customer churn by 10%.”
 (Note that these are outcomes, not a list of tasks to check off.)